velan-3/VIRTUSA-JatayuS4-TechMarshals/README.md

 ## 📋 Overview

 **Veterinary Assistant** is a comprehensive AI-based diagnostic platform designed to assist veterinarians and farm owners in early identification of cattle diseases.
-Leveraging **computer vision**, **language models**, and **geospatial intelligence**, the system operates both **offline and online**, making it ideal for rural areas with limited internet access.
+Leveraging **computer vision** and **language models**, the system operates both **offline and online**, making it ideal for rural areas with limited internet access.

 The platform integrates:
 - **YOLOv8 models** for real-time disease detection